elikrisel/Project-Shake/README.md

 # Project-Shake
-Experimenting with camera movement and camera shake
+Experimenting with character movement and camera shake in orthographic view.
+Add a event?